ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 * they work with arbitrary relative or absolute paths (not just Singular Paths).
 * they work with paths that select structured values.

-To test the value of a node selected by a path, an explicit comparison is necessary.
+To examine the value of a node selected by a path, an explicit comparison is necessary.
 For example, to test whether the node selected by the path `@.foo` has the value `null`, use `@.foo == null` (see {{null-semantics}}) rather than the negated existence test `!@.foo` (which yields false if `@.foo` selects a node, regardless of the node's value).